-Contrary to a lot of my fellow Midwesterners, however, I begin to think of far-off destinations in the colder regions: Alaska, Antarctica, Greenland, and Iceland.
+Contrary to a lot of my fellow Midwesterners, however, I begin to think of far-off destinations in the colder regions: Alaska, Antarctica and Greenland.
 That could be because my body temperature is already set for the northern climes; I’m comfortable in boots and parkas.
 And, besides, I tell myself, I already have the proper clothing.

 It turned out, however, that the location chosen for me couldn’t have been more apt or meaningful.